nkashaev/Replication_SRPwME/README.md

 ### `Rootfiles`

--   `E2_main.jl`  -- the code tests for the collective model using data from couplesâ households.
+-   `E2_main.jl`  -- the code tests for the collective model using data from couples' households.

 **Machine/Execution time:** PC1 / 1.3h.